Binary Funding Impacts in Derivative Valuation: Examples and a Closed-form Solution

 In the next example, we deal with a non-Markovian case.
-This is one benefit of BSDEs and Malliavin calculus. \begin{example}[Floating strike Asian call option with \textit{replacement close-out}] We consider the same market condition as in \Cref{example:forward} except
+This is one advantage of BSDEs and Malliavin calculus. \begin{example}[Floating strike geometric Asian call option with \textit{replacement cost}] Let $n=1$, $\rho = \{H, C\}$, $e = V_- - B^\epsilon$, and the traded assets are given by the following: